DepositsTeam/balance-sdk/README.md

 # Deposits Balance Web SDK
-The balance SDK is Deposits' all-in-one, plug and play, mass payment management system.
+The balance SDK is Deposits' plug and play user wallet for any system.

 ### Getting Started